Pythm/ad-ElectricalManagement/README.md

 The app calculates the optimal charging time for your electric car based on your historical electricity consumption.
 It considers factors like weather conditions, current rates, and future prices.

-For heating sources and hot water boilers, the app uses similar calculations to determine when to turn them on/off/down based on the lowest possible electricity rates, while still ensuring comfort needs are met.
-It can also turn up heating sources before a price increase.
+For heating sources and hot water boilers, the app uses similar calculations to determine when to turn them on/off/up/down based on the lowest possible electricity rates, while still ensuring comfort needs are met.

-The app continuously monitors your energy consumption and adjusts settings accordingly, helping you avoid peak hours when electricity rates are higher and maximize savings during off-peak hours.
+The app can also continuously monitors your energy consumption and adjusts accordingly, helping you stay within grid tariffs.

 ---